borenstein-lab/MIMOSA2shiny/docs/support.md

 ---
 # Citation and Contact

-If you use MIMOSA2, please cite:
+The MIMOSA2 manuscript is currently in preparation.
+Therefore, if you use MIMOSA2, please include the URL [borensteinlab.com/software/mimosa2.html](http://borensteinlab.com/software_MIMOSA2.html) and cite the publication describing MIMOSA v1:

-Noecker, C. and E. Borenstein.
-MIMOSA2: A metabolic network-based tool for linking microbiome and metabolomics data.
-In prep, 2019.
+Noecker, C., Eng, A., Srinivasan, S., Theriot, C.M., Young, V.B., Jansson, J.K., Fredricks, D.N., and Borenstein, E. (2016).
+Metabolic Model-Based Integration of Microbiome Taxonomic and Metabolomic Profiles Elucidates Mechanistic Links between Ecological and Metabolic Variation. mSystems 1, e00013–15, [doi:10.1128/mSystems.00013-15](http://doi.org/10.1128/mSystems.00013-15).

 MIMOSA2 uses several other R packages, bioinformatics tools, and databases.
 Depending on the settings for your MIMOSA2 analysis, you may also need to cite the following: